osmandkitay/AshaChess/README.md

-# 2HS Chess: Modern Rules
+# ASHA CHESS: Modern Rules

 A chess variant that adds a single elegant principle to chess: All pieces have increased maneuverability, while capturing methods remain classic.